How to Start an LLC in Minnesota

 The first step is to decide whether you will form the new company on your own, or use the help of a professional LLC formation service.
 The process certainly can be handled alone (see the steps below), but it’s much easier with some help.

-There are two LLC formation companies that are highly recommended: Northwest Registered Agent, and ZenBusiness.
-Of these, Northwest is known for having excellent service, while ZenBusiness has lower pricing and a wider range of services.
+There are two LLC formation companies that are highly recommended: ZenBusiness and Northwest Registered Agent.
+Of these, ZenBusiness has lower pricing and a wider range of services, while Northwest is known for having excellent service.

 If you choose to work with one of these companies, expect to pay an extra $50-$150 on top of Minnesota’s state licensing fees ($155).
 The company will then walk you through the entire process of getting your new company registered and set up.
 Using a service can expedite the process, while also reducing the risk of errors.
 For most entrepreneurs, it’s worth the cost to use one of these services.